mattshin/gops/README.md

 # Client
 While there is a dev UI that can be used to play games, it is highly recommended to write one's own client that can interact with the server and play games.
-Example clients are provided in the `gops-player-templates` directory.
+Example clients are provided in the `gops-player-examples` directory.